BlockNetworks/OperatorClient/README.md

 # OperatorClient
-A ModPE client for MCPE
+A "hack client" for Blocklauncher

 Developed by EchoHackCmd

 Version: 5.0
-Build: 5
+Build: 7